The Bankrate promise

 - The greatest decrease in miles traveled was in the western states, which was down 3.0 percent or 62.5 billion miles in June 2022 compared to June 2021.
 (FHWA)

 Based on the most recent data, there are a total of 275,913,237 vehicles registered in the U.S., including 105,135,300 automobiles.
 More trucks are owned in the U.S. than any other vehicle type, with cars coming second before motorcycles and buses.

 U.S. Private and Commercial Ownership By Vehicle Type (FHWA)

-There is also a very pronounced difference in the type of ownership of U.S. vehicles.
 While there are less than 4.1 million publicly owned vehicles, there are more than 272.4 million privately owned vehicles.
-Together, they comprise the more than 276 million vehicles owned in the U.S.
+Together, public and private vehicles comprise the nearly 276 million vehicles owned in the U.S.

 U.S. Vehicle Ownership by Type (FHWA)

 Car ownership statistics by city

 Vehicle ownership varies significantly based on where you live in the U.S. The information below is gathered from the U.S. Census Data American Community Survey from 2021.
 Car ownership is higher in areas outside of U.S. metropolitan areas, likely due to urban sprawl and the necessity of a car for daily life.

 10 U.S. Metro Areas with the Highest Percentage of Vehicle Ownership

 |10||Hilton Head Island-Bluffton, SC||96.3%|